tinkergeorge/flame_art/flame_test/README.md

 # Flame Test

-This directory has basic test patterns for the piece.
+This directory has basic test patterns for Light Curve.

 It interacts directly with the controllers.
 There are 3 esp32 based controllers, each with 10 flame jets.

+It also can be used with the simulator.

 # Art Net Definition